 The PCDL therefore covers many:

 However, several study options - including the Graduate Diploma in Law (GDL) - aren't eligible.

 Your course provider must be on the PCDL Register, so bear this in mind when deciding which programme is right for you.
 If the provider isn't on the PCDL Register, you can apply for it to be added.

-Regular bank loans – widely available from many institutions but nowhere near as favourable to students as PCDLs - often have complicated eligibility criteria.
-However, the PCDL is much simpler.
-To qualify for a PCDL, you must:
+While regular loans are widely available from many banks, they're nowhere near as favourable to students as PCDLs and often come with complicated eligibility criteria.
+The PCDL is much simpler - to qualify, you must:

 - intend to work in the UK, European Union (EU) or European Economic Area (EEA) after graduation;

 - not have had any County Court Judgements (CCJs), been declared bankrupt or defaulted on any credit agreement in the last six years;